wp-plugins/wp-jquery-lightbox/readme.txt

 	`<a href="image-3.jpg" rel="lightbox[roadtrip]">image #3</a>`

-Optional: Use the title attribute if you want to show a caption.
+	Post galleries are grouped in sets automatically.

-You can navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.
+1. You can navigate the images with your keyboard: Arrows, P(revious)/N(ext) and X/C/ESC for close.
+Clicking in the center of a picture also closes the lightbox.

-No limits to the number of image sets per page or how many images are allowed in each set.
-Go nuts!

 = For developers: =
 1. Always have `wp_footer();` just before the closing `</body>` tag of your theme, or you will break many plugins, which generally use this hook to reference JavaScript files.